ContinuumIO/ciocheck/README.md

 Run Continuum Analytics test suite.

 positional arguments:
   folder                    Folder to analize.
 Use from repo root.'

 optional arguments:
   --help, -h                Show this help message and exit

+  --disable-formatters, -df Skip all configured formatters

+  --disable-linters, -dl    Skip all configured linters

+  --disable-tests, -dt      Skip running tests

   --file-mode, -fm          {lines,files,all}
                             Define if the tool should run on modified lines of files (default), modified files or all files

   --diff-mode, -dm          {commited,staged,unstaged}
                             Define diff mode.
 Default mode is commited.

   --branch, -b BRANCH       Define branch to compare to.
 Default branch is
                             "origin/master"

   --check, -c               {pep8,pydocstyle,flake8,pylint,pyformat,isort,yapf,autopep8,coverage,pytest}
                             Select tools to run.
 Default is "pep8"

   --enforce, -e             {pep8,pydocstyle,flake8,pylint,pyformat,isort,yapf,autopep8,coverage,pytest}
                             Select tools to enforce.
 Enforced tools will fail if a result is obtained.
 Default is none.

-  --config, cf CONFIG_FILE
-                        Select a config file to use.
+  --config, -cf CONFIG_FILE Select a config file to use.
 Default is none.

 ```